FreeEbooktion/regluit/README.md

 OS X Developer Notes
 -------------------

-To run regluit on OS X you should have XCode installed
+To run regular on OS X you should have XCode installed

 Install virtualenvwrapper according
 to the process at http://blog.praveengollakota.com/47430655: